 Development planning in all segments of social life is one of the priority functions and needs of local self-government.

-The Office for Local Economic Development and Projects is currently responsible for the implementation of more than 100 different projects: development, investment and infrastructure.
+The Office for Local Economic Development is currently responsible for the implementation of more than 100 different projects: development, investment and infrastructure.

 Projects in progress

-The City of NiŠ, through the Office for Local Economic Development and Projects, has launched a number of ongoing projects that will continue in the coming years, with a focus on empowering the local community and creating a development base to improve the living conditions of citizens.
+The City of NiŠ, through the Office for Local Economic Development, has launched a number of ongoing projects that will continue in the coming years, with a focus on empowering the local community and creating a development base to improve the living conditions of citizens.

 Interested in cooperation?